Mudbill/AmnesiaTheDarkDescent/README.md

-# Amnesia: The Dark Descent - HPL Chad Gang Fork
+# Amnesia: The Dark Descent

-This is a fork of the Amnesia the Dark Descent repository from FrictionalGames.
-We will mostly play with different parts of the engine and perhaps even fix some bugs :)
+## HPL Chad Gang Fork Fork

+Just created a fork of our primary fork for playing around.
+If I create anything interesting, I'll probably push it to the other fork instead.

 ## Index